Access

 Scope and Content of Collection

-The Marshall Green papers, acquired in 2002, consist of speeches and writings, correspondence, dispatches, memoranda, reports,
+The Marshall Green papers consist of speeches and writings, correspondence, dispatches, memoranda, reports, studies, and printed

-studies, and printed matter, relating to American foreign policy in East Asia, especially with regard to China, Korea, and
+matter relating to American foreign policy in East Asia, especially with regard to China, Korea, and Japan; American foreign

 Letters between Henry Kissinger and Green in the Correspondence series shed light on President Richard Nixon's trip to Asia,

-resumption of talks with China, and Vietnam settlement.
-But the bulk of the materials in this collection can be found in the
+resumption of talks with China, and the Vietnam settlement.
+However, the bulk of the materials in this collection can be found

 policies on the United States.
 This series also includes materials relating to President Nixon's trip to China and his communications